 Ms. Sicupira is a representative of the main shareholders (nominated by BRC S.à.R.L., the holder of the class B Stichting certificates).
-Born in 1987, she is a Brazilian citizen and is a graduate from Columbia University (USA) with an MBA degree and from Pontificia Universidade Católica (Brazil) with a Bachelor's Degree in Law, and is qualified to practice law in Brazil.
+Born in 1987, she is a Brazilian citizen and is a graduate from Columbia University (USA) with an MBA degree and from Pontifícia Universidade Católica (Brazil) with a Bachelor's Degree in Law, and is qualified to practice law in Brazil.
 She previously served on the Board of São Carlos Empreendimentos S.A. from 2018-2021.
 Ms. Sicupira began her career in 2011 as a lawyer specializing in capital markets.
 Since 2017 she has been an investment analyst and portfolio manager at LTS Investments and prior to that she was an investment analyst at MSD Capital.

 Mr. de Spoelberch is a representative of the main shareholders (nominated by Eugénie Patri Sébastien S.A., the holder of the Class A Stichting certificates).
 Born in 1966, he is a Belgian citizen and holds an MBA from INSEAD.
-Mr. de Spoelberch is an active private equity shareholder and his recent activities include shared Chief Executive Officer responsibilities for Lunch Garden, the leading Belgian self-service restaurant chain.
+Mr. de Spoelberch is an active private equity shareholder.
 He is a member of the board of several family-owned companies, such as Eugénie Patri Sébastien S.A., Verlinvest and Cobehold (Cobepa).
 He is also an administrator of the Baillet-Latour Fund, a foundation that encourages social, cultural, artistic, technical, sporting, educational and philanthropic achievements.